 Cons:

-■ Requires an internet connection for real-time translation.
+Requires internet for real-time translation.

-■ Limited customization options for specialized vocabulary.
+Limited options for specialized vocabulary.

 How to Use:

-2. Select Spanish as the source language and English as the target language.
+Choose Spanish as the source language and English as the target language.

 2. Microsoft Translator

-• Overview: Microsoft Translator is a robust translation tool that supports both text and audio translation.
+Overview: Microsoft Translator is a robust translation tool that supports both text and audio translation.
 It is particularly well-regarded for its integration with Microsoft’s suite of products.

 Key Features:

-2. Speech-to-Text: Converts spoken Spanish into English text with a high degree of accuracy.
+Converts spoken Spanish into English text.

 Pros:

-■ Integration with Microsoft Office and other applications.
+Works with Microsoft Office and other apps.

-■ Supports translation in over 60 languages.
+Supports over 60 languages.

 Cons:

-■ Some advanced features require a Microsoft account.
+Some features need a Microsoft account.

-■ The app’s user interface can be complex for beginners.
+The interface can be confusing for beginners.

 How to Use:

-1. Download the Microsoft Translator app on your device.
+Download the Microsoft Translator app.

 3. iTranslate